PhilipCastiglione/philipcastiglione.github.io/pages/personal/health/emr.md

 ---
 # Electromagnetic Radiation

+This page is a bit random but exists so I can share it with people worried about this topic.

 ## Motivation

 - Is it bad to have a phone next to you all the time?